All great civilizations work from home

 Why is remote work so effective?

 Because it allows room for deep thinking.
-A non-writing culture cannot think as seriously or deeply as a writing culture.
+If your culture cannot write, it cannot think as seriously or deeply as a writing culture.

 A modern interruption-driven office keeps your brain from reaching its full potential.
 Emails popping up on the corner of your screen, a co-worker tapping your shoulder to whisper about the intern across the room, or your supervisor asking you if you have “a minute”—you’re just drowning in constant distraction for eight hours (perhaps more), and your cursor is still stuck in the same place.